Aspects of kink-like structures in 2D dilaton gravity: Introduction

 Recently, have been performed several studies on 2D structures \cite{Manton2,Zlo1,Zlo2,Sugiyama,Campbell}.
 This interest is due to the diversified results that arise in the inquiry of the kink structures.
-Some impressive and promising results about 2D configurations are found in the study of the long-range interactions between kink and antikink \cite{Vakhid1,Belen1,Manton1}.
+Some impressive and promising results about 2D configurations appear in studies of the long-range interactions between kink and antikink \cite{Vakhid1,Belen1,Manton1}.
 Other attractive results involving these topological structures also appear in the study of point particles and zero-branes \cite{Zlo3,Zlo4}, in domain walls \cite{Vachaspati}, and investigations on the emergence of the universe \cite{VAGani}.
-As a matter of fact, research on 2D configurations is of great interest and helps us understand more complex problems in theoretical physics \cite{Moreira,Ranieri1}.
+Thus, one can conclude that these researches on 2D configurations are of great interest and help us understand more complex problems in theoretical physics \cite{Moreira,Ranieri1}.

-In this work, our central purpose is to study the possibility of the emergence of self-gravitating 2D topological structures in dilaton gravity.
-Then, we seek to understand the influence of the dilaton field and the curvature of spacetime on the matter field.
-Also, we investigate the scattering of structures kink-antikink type.
-Supposedly one structure suffers the influence of the other.
-We intend to find out which internal force, or long-range interforce, causes this interaction.
+Our central purpose in this paper is the study of the emergence of self-gravitating topological structures in two-dimensional dilaton gravity.
+Then, one seeks to understand the influence of the dilaton field and the spacetime curvature on the matter field.
+Furthermore, we investigate which internal force, or long-range interforce, causes this interaction.
+The scattering process produced by this interforce also is examined.
 Finally, adopting arguments from CE, the phase transitions and the class of solutions of the structure are investigated.

-The organization of our work is as follows: In Sec.
-II, we discuss the model and topological solutions of the matter field and its stability.
-In Sec.
-III, it is calculated the inter-kink force.
-To reach our purpose, we consider that a pair of kink-antikink structures interact at a fixed instant time and calculate the interforce of these structures.
-In Sec.
-IV, it is analyzed the scattering process.
-Also, the consequences and conclusions of the scattering process between kink-antikink type configurations are reported.
-In Sec.
-V, we study the phase transitions of the matter field.
-Finally, in Sec.
-VI, our findings are announced.
+We organize our work as follows: We discuss the model and topological solutions of the matter field and its stability in section II.
+In section III, one calculates the inter-kink force and investigates the structure scattering.
+Posteriorly, we study the phase transitions of the matter field in section IV.
+Finally, in section V, our findings are announced.